 Currently, the District serves more than 91 percent of the population of Sacramento County.
 It provides wastewater services for residential, commercial, and industrial uses in the metropolitan areas.
-The treatment plant serves over one million residents within a 250 square mile area.
+The treatment plant serves over one million residents within a 435 square mile area.

-The 2020 Master Plan sets the goals and establishes the strategies in order to make policy decisions that protect the public health, and balance the social, environmental, and financial impacts of both existing and projected growth.
+The 2020 Master Plan sets the goals and establishes the strategies in order to make policy decisions that protect the public health, and balance the social, environmental, and financial impacts of both existing and projected growth within the District boundary.